Protist: Cycles in pathogenic protists

-Some protist pathogens undergo asexual reproduction in a wide variety of organisms – which act as secondary or intermediate hosts – but can undergo sexual reproduction only in the primary or definitive host (e.g., Toxoplasma gondii in felids such as domestic cats).
+Some pathogenic protists undergo asexual reproduction in a wide variety of organisms—which act as secondary or intermediate hosts—but can undergo sexual reproduction only in the primary or definitive host (e.g., Toxoplasma gondii in felids such as domestic cats).
 Others, such as Leishmania, are capable of performing syngamy in the secondary vector.
 In apicomplexans, sexual reproduction is obligatory for parasite transmission.

 Despite undergoing sexual reproduction, it is unclear how frequently there is genetic exchange between different strains of pathogenic protists, as most populations may be clonal lines that rarely exchange genes with other members of their species.